 - Dogs also have better night vision, whereas humans see better in daylight.

 - Dogs are better motion detectors.
 If a prey animal even slightly moves, your dog will probably notice before you do.

 These last three points can help owners of reactive dogs on their walks.
-My dogs are reactive, especially towards squirrels.
+My working dog breeds are reactive, especially towards squirrels.
 My Dobermans HATE squirrels.
 To make dog walks easier for me, I only walk them during the day.
-Also, during walks I’m constantly scanning the area so that I see squirrels before my dogs do.
+Also, during our walks, I’m constantly scanning the area so that I can see squirrels before my dogs do.